 In order to understand a shared ownership lease, it is important to underline the principles of leasehold.
 Leasehold ownership is essentially a long tenancy, the right to occupation and use of the property for a long period - this is the 'term' of the lease.
-This is usually for 99 or 125 years, and the property can be sold during the term.
+This is usually for 99-990 years, dependent on your lease, and the property can be sold during this term.